 Farming is the basis for many flourishing industries around the globe.
-Hence it goes without saying that farmers use high-tech agriculture techniques to advance manufacturing output and exploit sensors and other IoT technologies to create a more well-organized operation.
-The first thing that pops in our head when we ponder about the Internet of Things applications is not growing crops or raising livestock.
+Hence, farmers use high-tech agriculture techniques to advance manufacturing output and exploit sensors and other IoT technologies to create a more well-organized operation.
+The first thing that pops into our head when we ponder the Internet of Things applications is not growing crops or raising livestock.
 Up till now, the smart agriculture market is expected to grow from $5.18 billion in 2016 to $11.23 billion by 2022, according to a survey.
-Farms are becoming more linked as they have started to realize the prospective of IoT technologies in aiding them to diminish operation cost though still attaining better consequences.
-Instances consist of higher crops, lower livestock losses, and less water usage.
+Farms are becoming more linked as they have realized the prospective of IoT technologies in aiding them to diminish operation costs while still attaining better consequences.
+Instances include higher crops, lower livestock losses, and less water usage.
 To help advance farm performance, IoT technology breadwinners carry on to grow platforms that can sense, process, and connect accurately measured environmental data.
-Behind these IoT platforms is an assortment of technologies that account for sense, microcontrollers, transmitters, energy harvesting, LED lights, drones, and more.
+Behind these IoT platforms are various technologies that account for sense, microcontrollers, transmitters, energy harvesting, LED lights, drones, and more.

 Darbi